Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Results of the individual hosts

-In Fig. \ref{fig:integratedspecs} we plot the integrated spectra of all host galaxies.
-While H$\alpha$ is detected in all galaxies the detection of further lines depends on the S/N of the spectra.
-Some lines are only detected in the integrated spectra but not in individual spaxels.
-In the following section we give a brief overview of the literature on the different GRB hosts and the detected lines for each system.
-For informations on the individual hosts we made ample use of the GHostS database. \footnote{www.grbhosts.org, a database partly funded by Spitzer/NASA grant RSA Agreement No. 1287913.} We furthermore determined the sizes of the hosts using literature data or archival images to derive r$_\mathrm{80}$ and r$_\mathrm{50}$, the radii containing 80\% and 50\% of the light, respectively (see Tab. \ref{tab:global}).
+In Fig. \ref{fig:integratedspecs} we plot the integrated spectra of the galaxies in the sample.
+H$\alpha$ is detected in all galaxies while the detection of further lines depends on the S/N of the spectra.
+Only for two hosts, GRB 031203 and GRB 100316D, are we able to obtain 2D maps of emission line ratios and abundances.
+In the following we give a brief overview of literature results for each GRB host and the detected emission lines after which we focus on the kinematic analysis and the resolved abundances for those two hosts where this has been possible.